uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

  ( \textrm{ element }i\textrm{ appeared exactly }r\textrm{ times in }X_1,\ldots, X_n ),$$

 	where $$p_i$$ is the probability of element $$i\in S$$, and $${\mathbf 1}
-(statement)$$ is a binary valued function that is 1 when the argument is true, and 0 else.
+(statement)$$ is a binary valued function that evaluates to 1 when the statement is true, and 0 else.

 	* Find $${\mathbb E} p(S_r)$$